-An Australian longitudinal study on school readiness and transition to school (Bowes and Wales, 2009) found some evidence that children who spent more time in centre-based care and had more child care changes in the first years in care, were more likely to have lower scores in early literacy at age five; at age six however, these associations were no longer significant.
-An Australian small scale study on the effects of long-day child care on children's complexity of pretend play found an advantage for those children with more regular attendance - four or more days were found to be more favourable than fewer days per week (Kowalski, Wyver, Masselos, and de Lacey, 2005).
-While the current body of research provides some answers with regards to amount of care, virtually nothing is known about the issue of programme regularity (number of attendance days per week).
+An Australian longitudinal study on school readiness and transition to school (Bowes & Wales, 2009) found some evidence that children who spent more time in centre-based care and had more childcare changes in the first years in care, were more likely to have lower scores in early literacy at age five; at age six however, these associations were no longer significant.
+An Australian small-scale study on the effects of long-day childcare on children's complexity of pretend play found an advantage for those children with more regular attendance - four or more days were found to be more favourable than fewer days per week (Kowalski et al., 2005).
+While the current body of research provides some answers with regards to amount of care, virtually nothing is known about the issue of program regularity (number of attendance days per week).